mabdulkadr/Intune-Scripts/Custom Compliance Policy/Check-App-Presence/README.md

 This script is particularly useful for **Microsoft Intune** compliance policies, allowing organizations to ensure that unauthorized software is not installed on managed devices.

-> **Example:** In this documentation, **Google Chrome** is used as an example.
-However, you can customize the script to detect any other application by modifying the JSON file.

 ---